blakeohare/crayon/Tutorials/intro-intermediate/index.md

 | **Object Instance** | An Instance of an object (covered in the OOP tutorial). |

 Variables can be used to store values of any type.
-Assigning a value to a variable is done by placing an equals sign after the variable name followed by the value you want to assign, followed by a semicolon.
-Because Crayon is not type safe, the same variable can be reused to store different kinds of types.
+Assigning a value to a variable is done by placing a `=` after the variable name followed by the value you want to assign, followed by a semicolon.
+Because Crayon is not type safe, the same variable can be reused to store different types of values.

 ```crayon
 cake = 3.14159; // the cake is a pi